thecodsman/email_from_gmail/README.md

     inputs = [inputa, inputb]
     return inputs, inputa, inputb

-def print_inputs(input, inputa, inputb):
+def print_inputs(userinput, inputa, inputb):

-    if input == inputa:
+    if userinput == inputa:
-        print('its the first one')
+        if not userinput.startswith("a"):
+            print('dooba')
+            continue
+        print('blah blah blah')

-    if input == inputb:
+    if userinput == inputb:
-        print('its the second one')
+        for letter in userinput:
+            if letter != 'a': continue
+            print('dooba')

 inputs, inputa, inputb = get_inputs()
-for input in inputs:
+for userinput in inputs:
-    print_inputs(input, inputa, inputb)
+    print_inputs(userinput, inputa, inputb)
 ```
+as you can see I also used the first method and that made it much more readable, also gave it less nesting.
-while you are typing more lines of code, that isnt always the goal.
+While you are typing more lines of code, that isnt always the goal.
 You usually value readabilty over the amount of lines of code
 and while the latter example might not look too much more readable then the first one now just imagine
 what it would look like if you had 10 times the amount of code